-To support the proposed planning framework and promote residential development in the central city, Christchurch City Council has agreed to rebate development contributions for residential developments within the avenues provided they meet certain criteria.
+To support the proposed planning framework and promote residential development in the central city, Christchurch City Council is rebating development contributions for residential developments within the avenues provided they meet certain criteria.
 If developments are adding at least one more residential unit to what previously existed on the site and meet good design requirements, they may be eligible for a full rebate of the residential component.

-The rebate fund will be capped at \$10 million.
-The scheme will end on 30 June 2015 and developments must be under construction by that date.
+The rebate fund is capped at \$10 million.
+The scheme will end on 30 June 2016 and developments must be under construction by that date.
 Other criteria may also apply.